Drop in a dataset and JITM will train, evaluate, explain and host a model for you. No ML expertise needed.

 Missing numeric values are median-imputed, missing categoricals get most-frequent imputation, and both carry a missing-indicator flag so the model can learn that missingness itself is informative.
 Low-cardinality categoricals are one-hot encoded; high-cardinality ones are ordinal encoded.
 Datetime columns are expanded into seasonal features (month, day-of-week, hour, is-weekend).
 Group columns and meta-prefixed identifiers are auto-detected and kept out of the feature set.

 Yes.
 Every trained model comes with global feature importance ranking which columns drive predictions overall.
-Pro and Enterprise tiers add SHAP-based explanations, which show per-feature contributions to each individual prediction.
-Both views are available in the dashboard and through the API.
+Pro and above will add SHAP-based explanations, showing per-feature contributions to each individual prediction.
+Feature importance is available today in the dashboard and through the API; SHAP is in build.

 CSV, JSON, and Parquet are all supported.
 Uploads are streamed through presigned URLs, so effective file size is bounded by tier quota rather than HTTP limits.
 On upload we run column type inference, missing-value analysis, quality checks, and target candidate detection, all before you commit to training.

 Typical p99 latency is under 25 milliseconds.
 We achieve this with in-memory model caching, a single vectorised pass through the feature pipeline at prediction time, and pre-warming on server start.
-That's fast enough for real-time systems: trading engines, recommendation services, fraud scoring, and IoT control loops.
+That's fast enough for real-time systems: recommendation services, dynamic pricing, personalization engines, and IoT control loops.

 Every trained model gets a dedicated REST endpoint and its own per-model access token.
 Send a JSON payload of feature values; receive a prediction and, for classification, per-class probabilities.
 Account-level MCP tokens also work on the same endpoint, so humans, services, and agents all use the same interface.